 The Biology of Carpenter Bees

-During the cold winter months, carpenter bees are rarely found.
+During the cold winter months, carpenter bees (wood bees) are rarely found.
 This is because during winter carpenter bees morph from larvae into adults.
 As the short days and harsh temperatures freeze the world around you, baby carpenter bees stay safe and warm in the wooden tunnels they’ve created.
 However, once winter gives way to spring, carpenter bees emerge from their nests.
 This typically occurs during April and May.
 Typically, it’s the males who appear first.

 You can easily distinguish male and female carpenter bees by their appearance.
-Male carpenter bees generally feature a white-colored spot on the front of their face.
+Male carpenter bees generally feature a white-coloured spot on the front of their face.
 While these bees can be intimidating due to their size, they rarely pose a threat to humans.
 In fact, males don’t feature stingers.
 However, this doesn’t mean they’re not a pest.
 Male carpenter bees can be quite territorial.
 It’s not uncommon for these bees to harass other bees and humans should they venture too close to their territory.

 Female carpenter bees do feature stingers.
 However, unlike other bees and wasps, female carpenter bees are not prone to stinging unless provoked.
 For example, if you were to hold her in your hand or if you repeatedly agitate her.
 Therefore, it’s important to note that carpenter bees are not a threat to you or your family.
 Unlike other flying creatures, which can pose a serious health risk to those allergic to their stings, carpenter bees are relatively harmless.
-Therefore, the primary reason why you should want to eliminate these creatures from your home is not because they’re harmful to you, but rather to your home and property buildings.
+Therefore, the primary reason why you should want to eliminate these creatures from your home is not that they’re harmful to you, but rather to your home and property buildings.

 The Type of Damage Caused by Carpenter Bees